loicfrance/mahoyo_tools/README.md

 entry.

 Some limitations apply, depending on the file format :
- - `mzp` images are reinjected almost as-is, resulting in higher file size, and modified images may require the `imagequant` python package to be re-injected;
+ - `mzp` images may require the `imagequant` python package to reduce the palette sizeto 256 colors before injection;
  - `ctd` scripts are decompressed, but are reinjected as-is, as the _LenZuCompressor_ compression algorithm has not yet been efficiently re-written (this should not impact the game);